kevindew/jekyll-srcset-tag/README.md

-# Jekyll Srcset
+# Jekyll Srcset Tag

-This gem allows you to use the [srcset]() variety of responsive images in your Jekyll project.
+This gem allows you to use the [srcset](https://responsiveimages.org/) variety of responsive images in your Jekyll project.
 It takes a path to a fullsize image and will generate resized images at the sizes and ppi's specified in your jekyll output.

 It's still early days on this, seems to work in a quick build, but we're getting started putting it through something more substantial that should help improve it.

-It borrows heavily from the work done in [Jekyll Picture-tag](https://github.com/robwierzbowski/jekyll-picture-tag) by Rob Wierzbowski - It's origins lie in a messy hacked version of that plugin.
+It borrows heavily from the work done in [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag) by Rob Wierzbowski - It's origins lie in a [messy hacked version](https://gist.github.com/kevindew/99a955b3f9e06c0a3f2f) of that plugin.
 This differs by supporting srcset and a few other tweaks that resolved some of the problems I was having with it.

 ## Installation